essdot/js-lessons/doc/types.md

 *(You can see the full definition of `typeof` in [the ECMAScript 5 spec, section 11.4.3.](http://www.ecma-international.org/ecma-262/5.1/#sec-11.4.3))*

 The point here isn't that `typeof` sucks.
 (It does kinda suck, though.)
 The point is just that it can lead you astray when trying to understand JS types.
+As an exercise, you could try writing a small library that returns the correct type of any value it's given.
+Try including functions that check whether something is an array, or a function, or NaN.

 ## Objects